ClankPan/Vectune/README.md

 vectune = {version = "0.1.0", features = ["progress-bar"]}
 ```

-To perform calculations of Euclidean distances quickly using SIMD, it is necessary to specify `nightly` because it is only available in example.
+To perform calculations of Euclidean distances quickly using SIMD, it is necessary to specify `nightly` in example.
 If the `rust-analyzer` in VSCode gives an error for `#![feature(portable_simd)]`, please set up your `.vscode/settings.json`.

 ```json
 {